non/literati/README.md

 ## Literati

+> Let us change our traditional attitude to the construction of
+> programs: Instead of imagining that our main task is to instruct a
+> computer what to do, let us concentrate rather on explaining to
+> human beings what we want a computer to do.

+-- Donald Knuth, *Literate Programming*

 This is a simple project.
 The idea is to build slides which work with [Remark.js](https://github.com/gnab/remark) or [Deckset](http://www.decksetapp.com/), and then use a code-generator